Bill Blass: Early life

 Blass was born in Fort Wayne, Indiana, the son of Ralph Aldrich Blass, a traveling hardware salesman, and his wife, Ethyl (Keyser) Blass.

 In his autobiography, Blass wrote that the margins in his school books were filled with sketches of Hollywood-inspired fashions instead of notes.
 At fifteen, he began sewing and selling evening gowns for $25 each to a New York manufacturer.
 At seventeen he had saved enough money to move to Manhattan and study fashion.
 At eighteen, he was the first male to win Mademoiselle's Design for Living award.
 He spent his salary of $30 a week on clothing, shoes and elegant meals.

 In 1943, Blass enlisted in the Army.
-Due to his intelligence and talent, he was assigned to the 603rd Camouflage Battalion.
+Due to his intelligence and talent, he was assigned to the 603rd Camouflage Battalion, which came to be known as the Ghost Army.
 Its mission was to deceive the German Army into believing the Allies were positioned in fake locations, for example by using dummy tanks.
 He served in this unit at several major operations including the Battle of the Bulge, and the Rhine River crossing.
+The Ghost Army received the Congressional Gold Medal on March 21, 2024.